kostasgrevenitis/Codenception.FiwareOrionClient/README.md

 🚧 Work in progress.
 It can't be used yet! 🚧

 ⚠️ Disclaimer.
-This is one man project, some its progress won't be the fastest one ⚠️
+This is one man project, so its progress won't be the fastest one ⚠️

 > Last update 06/01/2021